nicola-1999/HPC/README.md

 ### [`/02`](./02) — GPU Hyperparameter Optimization
 This folder contains experimental setups and benchmarks for optimizing performance on GPU architectures:
 * Grid and block size hyperparameter searches.
-* Performance tuning to achieve reliable, high-precision results while minimizing latency.
+* Performance tuning to achieve reliable, high-precision results while minimizing the execution time.

 ---